MISSION STATEMENT

 ADMISSION POLICIES

 Parents are expected to model the Catholic values taught at St. Catherine of Siena Catholic School.
-As members of the St. Catherine of Siena Community, parents are expected to actively participate in school functions, closely monitor their student’s academic progress, and promote their child’s spiritual growth, by attending Sunday Mass each week.
+As members of the St. Catherine of Siena Community, parents are expected to: actively participate in school functions, contribute to their student’s academic progress, and promote their child’s spiritual growth by practicing the Theological virtue of Charity.

-Prospective students whose families are registered in a Catholic Parish, and are actively practicing, contributing members, will be given first preference.
+First preference is given to prospective students whose families are registered in a Catholic Parish and are active, practicing, and contributing members.

 Age Requirements